The curve cone of almost complex 4-manifolds: Nakai-Moishezon duality for manifolds with abundant negative self-intersection curves

-Because the set of all integral symplectic forms is dense in the space of symplectic forms, any tamed almost complex structure is tamed by a symplectic form with integral cohomology class.
+Because the set of symplectic forms that can be rescaled to be integral classes is dense in the space of symplectic forms, any tamed almost complex structure is tamed by a symplectic form with integral cohomology class.
 Taking union of $\mathcal J_{\omega}$ for all symplectic forms with integral cohomology class, we achieve our final residual subset $\mathcal J$ in all tamed almost complex structures.
 Hence $\mathcal K_J^t=\mathcal C_{M, K}=\mathcal P_J$ for a generic tamed $J$.

 Finally, by \cite{T2009} we have $\mathcal K_J^c\ne \emptyset$ for generic tamed $J$.
 Hence for all such $J$, $\mathcal K_J^t=\mathcal K_J^c$ by \cite{LZ}.
 Thus the proof of Theorem \ref{generic} completes. \end{proof}